alvarohernaez/GRS_CHD_pregnancy_complications_MoBa_HUNT/README.md

 ## Syntax available
 Available files:
+- MoBa.R: syntax in MoBa for database generation, population description, and analyses
-- mr_cvrf.R: database for descriptive, population description, sensitivity analyses (Steiger filtering), two-sample MR
+- HUNT.R: syntax in HUNT for database generation, population description, and analyses

 ## Citation